Sermon: Faith (Part Seven)

 Is that not saying in reverse that the proud are going to die?
 But the just are going to live by faith.
 Indeed it is showing that the just are humble.
 There is a contrast unstated, but it is nonetheless there, between the just person and the proud person.
 The just person is submitting to God by faith.

-Habakkuk 2:5 Indeed, because he transgresses by wine, he is a proud man [not the just one], and he does not stay at home.
+Habakkuk 2:5 Indeed, because he transgresses by wine, he is a proud man [not the just one; the proud one], and he does not stay at home.
 Because he enlarges his desire as hell, and he is like death, and cannot be satisfied, he gathers to himself all nations and heaps up for himself all peoples.

 The way that this is written is indicating that the proud cannot live by faith; that a proud person will instead live by his desires rather than in faith humbly submitting to God.
 His desire is not to submit to God.
 That is the implication from those two verses.
 Why?
-Because the spiritual qualities able to be generated by the spirit in man is essentially confined to the things of a man.
-It has to do with the things of sight, sound, touch, hearing, and smelling, and demons as I mentioned before.
+Because the spiritual qualities able to be generated by the spirit in man are essentially confined to the things of a man.
+It has to do with the things of sight, sound, touch, hearing, and smelling, and demons, as I mentioned before.
 It is earthy.
 It has fleshly conceptions that never quite get the right concept.
-Man with all of his intelligence never quite puts the Word of God together correctly.
+Man, with all of his intelligence, never quite puts the Word of God together correctly.
 He always misses it.
 The miss may be as good as a mile.
 The relationship with God never quite has a right basis.
 The proud meet with God more or less as equals and that is not a right basis.

 Consider this.
 Paul said in Romans 7 that "in his flesh dwelt no good thing."
 How can godly faith be generated out of something in which there is no good thing?
 How can godly righteousness be generated out of something in which there is no good thing?
 How can anything that is godly that leads to salvation and can be taken through the resurrection into the Kingdom of God, come from a spirit that is not holy?